SPARS-NZ/.github/profile/README.md

 # SPARS - Scalable Paging Automatic Relay System

 ## Developer: Joe Greening
-#Purpose: To enhance the situational awareness and response times of emergency service personnel in New Zealand.
+## Purpose: To enhance the situational awareness and operational efficiency of emergency service personnel in New Zealand.

 ## Background
 Emergency services in New Zealand rely on a combination of the AMS app and a traditional pager system for communication.
 Each has its limitations: